 In a recent study published in BMC Gastroenterology, researchers from Iran conducted a comparative, cross-sectional study to determine the relationship between socio-demographic and lifestyle factors in patients with GERD.
 During 2014-2015, 505 individuals, 285 with GERD and 220 without, were recruited to participate in the study.
 Each participant agreed to be interviewed by a gastroenterologist, to fill out a questionnaire on their socio-demographic data, lifestyle choices, and dietary habits, and to have their weight, waist circumference, and body mass index (BMI) measured.

 They found that being married, being obese, and consuming citrus fruits between meals were associated with higher odds of GERD, while a higher educational level and increased physical activity was associated with decreased odds of GERD.
 No significant association was found for other dietary habits, BMI, and socio-demographic status.

-These findings are consistent with several other studies that reported that the consumption of caffeinated beverages (coffee and tea), carbonated drinks, citrus fruit, chocolate, spicy foods, and large-volume meals, were related to higher risk of GERD or were more likely to trigger symptoms in those with GERD.
+These findings are consistent with several other studies that reported that the consumption of caffeinated beverages (coffee and tea), carbonated drinks, citrus fruit, chocolate, spicy foods, and large-volume meals, were related to a higher risk or were more likely to trigger symptoms.
 The results imply that lifestyle modification may be effective in the treatment of GERD.
 The researchers suggest that future studies focus on the diet-GERD relationship in the context of dietary patterns, rather than of specific nutrients, food items, or food groups.